OlekKapera/spring-nexus-integration/README.md

 ```
 *\* substitute spring-nexus-integration with the image name you want*

-3. To verify if the image was created execute `docker images`.
-You should see image name you entered displayed.
+3. To verify if the image was created, execute `docker images`.
+You should see image with the name you entered.
 4. Now with the image ready we should first start with connecting our docker daemon to Nexus.
 Execute:
 ```
 docker login -u admin localhost:8082